trimstray/nginx-admins-handbook/README.md

 ###### Show debug log in memory

-First of all a buffer for debug logging should be included:
+First of all a buffer for debug logging should be enabled:

 ```bash
 error_log   memory:64m debug;